oleksii-leonov/lbp800_linux/index.md

 --------

 I write this manual after I spend a whole day to setup this printer on Ubuntu :)
+If you want to make bug report or contribution — please open an issue or PR in this repo.
-If you have some ideas or recommendations to improve this manual — fill free to drop me a line to mail@aleksejleonov.com.
+Also, fill free to drop me a line to mail@aleksejleonov.com.

 #### 0. Check BIOS settings